Seasonal Hair Fall

 Seasonal Hair Fall: Causes and Treatments During Monsoon

-Every monsoon, as the rains drench the cities and the skies turn gray, many people in India begin to notice something else, a sudden spike in hair fall.
+Every monsoon, as the rains drench the cities and the skies turn gray, many people in India notice a sudden spike in hair fall in monsoon.
 You wake up to more hair on your pillow, strands clog the drain after every shower, and the hairbrush begins to look like a shedding tool.
 While the rainy season brings much-needed relief from summer heat, it also creates the perfect storm for seasonal hair fall.

 Why Hair Fall Worsens During Monsoon?